johndpope/TPE2SFO/README.md

 - Open TPE2SFO.xcworkspace.
 - Create apikey.plist and add your google vision api key in apikey.plist with key "GoogleVisionApiKey".
 - Select target "TPE2SFOiPad" and run.
-> This project only work on real device not simulator, becase it need camara. :)
+> This project only work on real device not a simulator, because it need cameras. :)
 - Select "I want to sell the cloth".
 - Select "I'd like to put anthoer one".
-- Take photo and app will upload photo to google vision to detect cloth label.
+- Take a photo and the app will upload photo to google vision to detect cloth label.
 - You can take another photo to detect.
-Finally select "Complete the process" to see the detected list.
+Finally, select "Complete the process" to see the detected list.

 ## Setup linkit 7688
-I disable interact with 7688 on line:107 and line:111 in GetPhotoVC.swift.
+I disable interact with 7688 on line:107 and line:111 in GetPhotoVC.
 If you want to interact with 7688.
-Make sure 7688 and iPad in the some subnet that iPad can find 7688 otherwise it don't work.
+Make sure 7688 and iPad in the same subnet that iPad can find 7688 otherwise it don't work.

 ## Contributors